CODARcode/cheetah/docs/draft/README.md

   Each such directory would also contain its own log files so that one can later examine what went wrong with a particular experiment.
 * The top level directory of the campaign contains `run-all.sh` file that one can use to launch the whole set of experiments on the allocated resources.
-Allocation is done by a user outside of cheetah using the resource manager of a particular supercomputer.
+Allocation is done by a user outside of Cheetah using the resource manager of a particular supercomputer.
 * There is also `cancel.sh` that allows to stop the whole campaign.
 * As campaign runs, one can examine its progress with